top of page

 The cards help learners connect ʻōlelo Hawaiʻi with lived experience and environmental awareness.

-What's Included: Each Nā Manawa o ke Ao flashcard set includes 22 cards designed to support observation, ʻōlelo Hawaiʻi, and relationship with daily cycles.
-The set includes: Times of day in ʻōlelo Hawaiʻi Cardinal directions Sun and moon sky objects Times of day reference diagram Glossary of key terms Pronunciation support for ʻōlelo Hawaiʻi These elements work together to help learners build familiarity with time, direction, and environmental awareness through direct observation and practice.
+Each set includes original design and imagery, with a handmade outer card box reflecting the care and intentionality of Māla Maoli learning.
+Suitable for home, classroom, and outdoor use.
+Limited first release.
+Price includes shipping within Hawaiʻi and the United States.
+Each Nā Manawa o ke Ao flashcard set includes 22 cards designed to support observation, ʻōlelo Hawaiʻi, and relationship with daily cycles.
+The set includes: -Times of day in ʻōlelo Hawaiʻi -Cardinal directions -Sun and moon sky objects -Times of day reference diagram -Glossary of key terms -Pronunciation support for ʻōlelo Hawaiʻi These elements work together to help learners build familiarity with time, direction, and environmental awareness through direct observation and practice.
 Each set is housed in a handmade card box.
 Each card measures approximately 3.5" x 4.2" and is printed on durable, high-quality cardstock designed for repeated use in classroom and outdoor settings.
 Cards feature rounded corners for ease of handling and longevity.
 The flashcards are professionally printed to ensure clarity, color accuracy, and durability while maintaining a tactile, easy-to-use format.

 flashcards paypal.jpg